Conduct and competence

 Again, the ATA is here to help you.
 We welcome your call.

-How will the ATPC determine if a complaint is to be investigated?
+How does the ATPC determine if a complaint is to be investigated?

 Complaints are made to the registrar of Alberta Education.
 The registrar may dismiss the complaint or refer it to the commissioner.